YordanGeorgiev/qto/doc/md/installations_doc.md

     # ensure you copy your non-hash and SECRET configuration to this instance
     cp -v ~/.qto/cnf/* cnf/env/

-## 5. NON-FIRST TIME AWS DEPLOYMENT
-This section is aimed for the fortuned folks, who have already deployed at least one fully functional up-and-running instance of qto, thus it will assume already some familiarity.

-### 5.1.
+### 4.2.
 Go to your previous environment
 Go to your old environment: it contains your configuration at least you could spare yourself for copy paste for the creating of the RIGHT configuration for your ENTIRELY new deployment built with the infrastructure as a code.
 Open the admin console:

     ssh -i /home/ysg/.ssh/id_rsa.prd.qto  ubuntu@ec2-52-209-247-245.eu-west-1.compute.amazonaws.com

+## 5. NON-FIRST TIME AWS DEPLOYMENT
+This section is aimed for the fortuned folks, who have already deployed at least one fully functional up-and-running instance of qto, thus it will assume already some familiarity.

-### 5.2.
+### 5.1.
 Create AWS instance

     bash src/bash/qto/qto.sh -a init-aws-instance